xXBricksquadXx/NexusCrawl/README.md

 - **Exponential Backoff Shield:** A built-in `RetryMiddleware` that intercepts HTTP `429` (Rate Limit) and HTTP `403` (Forbidden) server drops, pauses the specific worker, and gracefully retries the connection without killing the primary crawl.
 - **Asynchronous File Streaming:** Utilizes `aiofiles` to prevent desktop RAM bottlenecks.
 Data is streamed directly to disk whether it is a `.jsonl` dictionary string, a cloned `.css` file, or a massive binary.
-- **Structured SQL Exporter:** Automatically routes extracted datasets into a local `nexus_database.db` SQLite database, wrapping complex row data in queryable JSON strings for immediate analysis.
+- **Dual-Routing SQL Exporter:** Automatically routes extracted datasets into a local `nexus_database.db` SQLite database.
+It handles both raw web payloads (JSON row data) and refined intelligence models (like parsed budget lines and meeting votes) simultaneously.
+- **Structural PDF Exploiter:** An offline, regex-hardened parser (`pdfplumber`) that bypasses phantom gridlines and watermark interference to rip tabular financial data and unstructured meeting minutes directly from downloaded government PDFs.
 - **Stream Interceptor:** Offloads HLS/Blob streams to a background `yt-dlp` threading pipeline, automatically utilizing FFmpeg to decrypt and stitch streaming video chunks into native `.mp4` files.

 ---